FREQUENTLY ASKED QUESTIONS

 Yes.
-In order to participate in fall recruitment you must participate actively with all chapters.
+In order to participate in Primary Recruitment you must participate actively with all chapters.
 This includes attending all of the events that you are invited to.
 Fully participating in the recruitment events gives you the best opportunity to get to know the chapters and a variety of their members in order to make the most informed membership choice, and skipping out on events looks poorly on your character.

 What happens if I decide to withdraw during Recruitment?

 Going through the recruitment process does not obligate you to join a sorority.
 If at any point during recruitment you decide that sorority membership is not what you are looking for, then you may withdraw from the process.
 To do so, you must notify the campus Panhellenic or your Recruitment Counselor and fill out a simple withdrawal form.
 Once you withdraw from recruitment you will be eligible to join through the Continuous Open Bidding process if you would like during the year if you have not signed an MRABA.

 In regards to housing, you will be guaranteed a spot in campus housing, as long as you are a first year or transfer student, likely starting in a temporary space, and then being moved to a permanent placement, as long as you participate in the first full recruitment round (September 10 and 11).
 To secure your space on campus, you will need to fill out a housing application with Housing & Food Services after withdrawing.
 More information will be provided about this process upon your withdrawal.